Profit margin rules

 Define departure start and departure stop intervals.

-Set the profit margin values (PM1–PM4).
+Set the profit margin values (PM1–PM4) using the button Add Profit Margin rule.
 Negative profit margins can be set, but this requires the "Use negative value in profit margin" company feature.
 Please contact an administrator for assistance.

 The system will then update all price lists created with the selected transports.
-For example, a rule setting PM1–PM4 for the interval 01-11-2024 to 30-11-2024 will apply to all price lists using transports CPH-CDG and CPH-CDG-X0 THU 4 PP, covering all hotels at the corresponding destination for agency Primo Tours.
+For example, a rule setting PM1–PM4 for the interval 17.10.25 - 31.10.25 will apply to all price lists using transports and B-AG, covering all hotels at the corresponding destination for agency TorpaqDK.

 Resort Rules can be created in three ways: